lanl/SCAMP/README.md

 ## Structure

-In `data/` are stored correlators for a few different theories, used a test-cases for the positivity-constrained analytic continuation.
+In `data/` are stored correlators for a few different theories, used as test-cases for the positivity-constrained analytic continuation.

 ## LANL open-source release